salzhrani/babel-plugin-transform-promise-to-bluebird/README.md

-# babel-plugin-transform-promise-to-bluebird
+# babel-plugin-transform-promise-to-rsvp

-This plugin transforms `Promise` to `bluebird`.
+This plugin transforms `Promise` to `rvsp`.

 ## Example
 ```javascript